ivelum/landing/content/technology/favorite.5.infrastructure.md

 - ![CloudFormation](logos/cloudformation.svg) CloudFormation
   ![Terraform](logos/terraform.svg) Terraform

-  CloudFormation and Terraform are tools for defining infrastructure as a code (IaaC).
+  CloudFormation and Terraform are tools for defining infrastructure as code (IaC).
 CloudFormation only works with AWS, and Terraform is multi-cloud.
 Both of them are great, and we use both.